VishnuLohkna022/Gradient-Maker/README.md

 * **Random Color Generation**: Generate random hexadecimal colors for your gradient endpoints.
 * **Angle Control**: Adjust the angle of the linear gradient from 0 to 360 degrees.
 * **Live Preview**: See the gradient update in real-time as you change colors or the angle.
+* **Responsive**: The layout and elements adapt to different screen sizes, providing an optimal viewing and interaction experience on desktops, tablets, and mobile devices.
 * **Copy to Clipboard**: One-click functionality to copy the generated CSS `background` property to your clipboard.
 * **Dynamic Font Color**: The text color of the color buttons adjusts automatically to ensure readability against the generated background color.